 Carrier verification is the process a broker uses to confirm a motor carrier is legally allowed to haul, financially responsible, and operating as it claims to be.
 The standard checklist covers operating authority, insurance, safety performance, equipment, and identity.

 Manual vetting across public carrier lookups, insurance filings, and safety dashboards typically takes 10-15 minutes per carrier.
-Using a tool that runs all the checks in parallel (like Carrier Check) can bring that down to under a minute.
+Using a tool that runs all the checks in parallel (like Knowhaul) can bring that down to under a minute.

 Public carrier lookups tell you whether the carrier's authority is active and whether their insurance is on file.
 They do not detect identity-flip or double-broker fraud, do not show real-time inspection data, and lag 24-72 hours on insurance changes.
 Pair the public record with a rules-based fraud-signal layer for full coverage.